Friday, October 11, 2024

 Credit Scores and Payment History Explained

-Before discussing late payments, it’s crucial to understand where credit scores begin and what the role of payment history is.
+Before discussing late payments, it’s crucial to understand where credit scores begin and the role of payment history.

 What is a Credit Score?